 Data Acquisition

 The Ice, Cloud and land Elevation Satellite (ICESat) was utilized for this project.
 The Geoscience Laser Altimeter System (GLAS) onboard ICESat acquired a large volume of data between 2003 and 2008 using three laser sensors.
 These data have been applied to detect changes in Greenland and Antarctic ice sheets, sea ice freeboard heights, and the distribution of cloud and aerosols (Wang et al., 2011).
-ICESat is particularly valuable for polar studies, since its orbit inclination ensured a high concentration of observations at the high latitudes (Gunter et al. 2009).
+ICESat is particularly valuable for polar studies, since its orbit inclination ensured a high concentration of observations at the high latitudes (Gunter et al., 2009).
 Sea-ice volume is an important parameter in identifying the impact of climate change at these higher latitudes, as has been shown for the Arctic (Schweiger et al., 2011).

-ICESat provided measurements of polar ice sheet elevations using 1064 nanometers laser channel for surface altimetry that measures the time delay between the transmission of the laser pulse and the detection of the echo waveform from the surface (Zwally et al., 2008).
+ICESat provided measurements of polar ice sheet elevations using a 1064 nm laser channel for surface altimetry that measures the time delay between the transmission of the laser pulse and the detection of the echo waveform from the surface (Zwally et al., 2008).
 The precision of ICESat measurements of mean surface elevations of flat surfaces is 2 centimeters over 70 meter laser footprints spaced at 172 meters, providing a powerful tool for studying sea ice freeboard and thickness (Zwally et al., 2008).
 The ICESat orbit extends to polar latitudes of 86°, and provides coverage of all sea ice in the Southern Ocean surrounding Antarctica and most of the sea ice in the Arctic Ocean (Zwally et al., 2008).

 The interpolated, gridded ICESat data for each of the thirteen campaigns (Table 1) were downloaded from the Cryosphere Science Research Portal hosted by the NASA Goddard Space Flight Center.
 Point data for sea ice freeboard and thickness within McMurdo Sound was extracted in ArcGIS.
-This process was repeated for each ICESat campaign dataset to represent sea ice trends between the years 2003-2008.
-These ICEsat datasets are the result of an interpolation of mean sea ice values and represented by stereographic data with a 25 kilometer resolution.
+This process was repeated for each ICESat campaign dataset to represent sea ice trends between the years 2003 to 2008.
+These ICESat datasets are the result of an interpolation of mean sea ice values and represented by stereographic data with a 25 kilometer resolution.